NEVADA CITY TEAM

 Jenny is the media leader for CoHousing Solutions and the 500 Communities Program.
 She runs the company’s website, Twitter, Facebook, YouTube, Google+ and LinkedIn pages, and maintains outgoing newsletters and announcements to the CoHousing Solutions’ and 500 Communities email databases.
 Additionally, she provides her outreach and writing skills to communities in formation, aiding them with their recruitment, publicity, social media and branding.

-She recently graduated with a Bachelor of Arts in Urban Planning/Sustainable Development & Environmental Policy from Western Washington University’s Huxley College of the Environment in Bellingham, WA.
+She graduated in 2014 with a Bachelor of Arts in Urban Planning/Sustainable Development & Environmental Policy from Western Washington University’s Huxley College of the Environment in Bellingham, WA.
 Her passions lie in sustainable community development, renewable energy, and developing innovative solutions to meet the resource challenges posed by climate change.

 Jenny is also a part-time Outreach Associate for the U.S. Cohousing Association, assisting with marketing, social media, and planning for the 2017 National Conference in Nashville, TN.